sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 }
 ```

 You'll notice a couple of things here.
-In `main.rs` we had `Vertex` as a struct, here we're using a trait.
+In `lib.rs` we had `Vertex` as a struct, here we're using a trait.
 We could have multiple vertex types (model, UI, instance data, etc.).
-Making `Vertex` a trait will allow us to abstract our the `VertexBufferLayout` creation code to make creating `RenderPipeline`s simpler.
+Making `Vertex` a trait will allow us to abstract out the `VertexBufferLayout` creation code to make creating `RenderPipeline`s simpler.

 Another thing to mention is the `normal` field in `ModelVertex`.
 We won't use this until we talk about lighting, but will add it to the struct for now.